-Considering the depth of the Stewart Creek North Interceptor – up to 40 feet underground – and the intrinsically corrosive environment, Garver specified fiberglass sewer pipe and polymer concrete manholes for a completely corrosion-resistant system to extend the life expectancy and limit the need for future rehabilitation.
-The end result is a long-lasting, efficient system that can accommodate existing and future flows for a city that has grown by more than 150,000 residents over the last 20 years.
+To accommodate the City of Frisco’s rapidly growing downtown and business district with an expanded sanitary sewer interceptor, Garver delivered a design with longevity, reduced maintenance costs, and the capacity for future expansion.
+Considering the depth of the Stewart Creek North Interceptor — up to 40 feet underground — and the corrosive environment, Garver specified fiberglass pipe and polymer concrete manholes.
+Those choices helped create a corrosive-resistant system to extend the life expectancy of the four-mile pipeline, limit the need for future rehabilitation, and accommodate existing and future flows for a city that has grown by more than 150,000 residents over the last two decades.